Lakens/statistical_inferences/docs/11-meta.md

 We see that there is quite some variation, up to the point that in one simulation the sample means are in the opposite direction of the population means.
 Again, increasing the sample size will mean that, in the long run, the sample means will get closer to the population means, and that we are more accurately estimating the difference between conditions.
 With 250 observations in each group, a randomly simulated set of observations for the two groups might look like Figure \@ref(fig:plotgroup3).
 Note that this difference might not look impressive.
 However, the difference would pass a significance test (an independent *t*-test) with a very low alpha level.

-(ref:plotgroup3lab) Simulated sample of 250 independent observations
+(ref:plotgroup3lab) Simulated sample of 250 independent observations.

 <div class="figure" style="text-align: center">
 <img src="11-meta_files/figure-html/plotgroup3-1.png" alt="(ref:plotgroup3lab)" width="100%" />